ThomasJanUta/bitbucket-push-to-discord/README.md

     ```
  4. Google Cloud SDK will give you an URL endpoint.
 Copy and save this URL for the next step.

-## 💼 Setting up Bitbucket's webhook
+## 💼 Setting up Bitbucket's Webhook
  1. Navigate to the repository that you want to send notifications from.
  2. Settings > WebHooks > Add webhook
  3. Pick any name